 Goal number one is to realize that you alone are responsible for your own body.
 At age 5, you might have been able to blame your grandmother for your eating habits, but at age 15, you're grownup enough to make excellent choices for yourself.

 Eating healthy food is important -- vegetables, lean meat, fish, poultry, whole grain breads, fresh fruits -- but even more important is quantity.
-Limit your servings and serving sizes.
-Get some extra exercise.
-It all comes down to discipline and habit.

 Keep a positive, cheerful attitude, and who knows, your grandmother might even decide to join you!

 Soon you'll be happier and healthier.
 Good luck.